yanndd/dd-agent/CONTRIBUTING.md

 ### Commits titles

-Every commit title, PR or issue should be name like the following example:
+Every commit title, PR or issue should be named like the following example:
 ```
 [category] short description of the matter
 ```